Juli-Kumari/Automation_Using_Cypress/README.md

 3. Used locator to identify the elements using

 # NOTE:
-1. Once we run any spec, if we change any stpes inside the code then cypress RUNNER window directly run the particular spec when we clik on save.
+1. Once we run any spec, if we change any steps inside the code then cypress RUNNER window directly run the particular spec when we clik on save.
 NO need to run the test again and again.

 -- To work with XPATH
 1. npm install -D cypress-xpath  ------> install xpath plugin